Netflix announces 'Shadow And Bone: Destinies' narrative RPG

 Shadow And Bone: Destinies is being created by Chimera Entertainment, and Netflix has revealed that it is currently “in early development”.
 The game will be available via Netflix Games, a mobile service that is free for existing Netflix subscribers.

-During Geeked Week, Netflix announced several upcoming games based on the company’s shows – including titles based on The Queen’s Gambit, Too Hot To Handle, and more.
+As part of Netflix’s Geeked Week, the company made several other major announcements regarding mobile gaming.
+Besides Shadow And Bone: Destinies, Netflix is also working on games based on The Queen’s Gambit, Too Hot To Handle, and more.

+The show also revealed that Devolver Digital is bringing three titles to Netflix Games.
+The announced titles include Reigns: Three Kingdoms, reverse city builder Terra Nil, and Poinpy – a vertical climber that was given a surprise launch today (June 10).

+Two indie gems, Spiritfarer and Raji: An Ancient Epic, are also being brought to mobile for the first time via Netflix Games.

 It’s been a busy week for gaming news, thanks to Summer Game Fest 2022.
 To catch up on any announcements you may have missed, check out our Summer of Games 2022 roundup.